Applications for the 2023 ARC EoE Fellowship cohort are now closed.

 2. ARC Implementation Fellowship

 We welcome applications from anyone with an interest in implementation in the health and social care sectors.
-You may have your own ideas for a project, or projects may linked to the ARC East of England’s research themes.
-We also particularly encourage applications from previous ARC/CLAHRC Fellows who have done a piece of evidence-based research that they would like to implement into practice.
+You may have your own ideas for a project, or projects may be linked to the ARC East of England’s research themes and/or current challenges that health and care systems face.
+We also particularly encourage applications from previous ARC/CLAHRC Fellows who have done a piece of evidence-based research that they would like to receive support to implement.